bustle/sammie/README.md

 `sammie deploy`: **Deploy a SAM app**
 _Options:_
 `-t, --template`: Path to your SAM template.
-Defaults to `sam.json` in the current directory.
+Defaults to `sam.json` or `sam.yaml` in the current directory.
 `-e, --environment`: An environment name to deploy.
 Defaults to "development".
 `-p, --parameters`: A list of parameters to override in your template.

 `sammie validate`: **Validate a SAM template**
 _Options:_
 `-t, --template`: Path to your SAM template.
-Defaults to `sam.json` in the current directory.
+Defaults to `sam.json` or `sam.yaml` in the current directory.

 ### Bootstrapping existing SAM projects